Van Dyke Parks: "High Coin", MGM singles, and Laurel Canyon scene

 By the mid-1960s, Parks had become a fixture in Hollywood's bohemian music scene, hosting gatherings at his Melrose Avenue apartment above a hardware store owned by the parents of Sunset Sound staff engineers Bruce and Doug Botnick.
 He frequently played piano at the Troubadour alongside musicians such as Danny Hutton, then a talent scout for Hanna-Barbera Music, and future Byrds bandleader Roger McGuinn.
-Hutton recalled first encountering Parks at a Troubadour-related party around 1963, describing him as appearing boyish and holding forth intellectually to attendees.
-Parks later named Hutton's band Three Dog Night.
+Hutton recalled first encountering Parks at a Troubadour-related party around 1963; Parks later named Hutton's band Three Dog Night.

-After 1964, Parks observed an influx of aspiring musicians into Laurel Canyon, inspired by the commercial breakthroughs of local acts.
-The Beatles' Hollywood Bowl appearance that year and the Rolling Stones' American release 12 × 5 convinced him that major labels were poised to commodify blues music.
-He later recalled the transformative influence of 12 × 5 together with Bob Dylan's 1962 self-titled debut album: "That had great impact on anybody who was thinking about a future in music, as I was.
+Parks recalled an influx of aspiring musicians into Laurel Canyon after 1964, which he attributed to the commercial breakthroughs of local acts such as the Byrds.
+The Beatles' Hollywood Bowl appearance that same year and the Rolling Stones’ American release 12 × 5 convinced him that major labels were poised to commodify blues music, and he later stated that 12 × 5 together with Bob Dylan's 1962 self-titled debut album had a "great impact on anybody who was thinking about a future in music, as I was.
 It wasn't serious music, but it carried a message, and we all joined the message."
-Parks subsequently pursued songwriting more actively.
-For Parks, the success of the Byrds under producer Terry Melcher had signaled that talented outsiders could achieve similar rewards, a moment he later likened to "the genie out of the bottle."
-He penned the song "High Coin", first recorded by Rick Jarrard and released in late 1965, with subsequent recordings by Bobby Vee, the West Coast Pop Art Experimental Band, Jackie DeShannon, and the Charlatans.
+He subsequently pursued songwriting more actively and penned the song "High Coin", first recorded by Rick Jarrard and released in late 1965, with subsequent recordings by Bobby Vee, the West Coast Pop Art Experimental Band, Jackie DeShannon, and the Charlatans.

 Some people got paid a lot of money to bottle the rebellion of the 60s, and that's when [rock music] started to mean zero to me.
 But I was still with the music, and the biggest event of that era for me was the singular person Brian Wilson.
 He was the force.